1. Home

 Before elementary school

-Your children who accompany you and who are not old enough to attend school do not need to obtain authorizations.
+Children who are not old enough to attend primary school do not need to obtain authorization.

 Starting from elementary school